yaman9675/yaman9675/README.md

 - 👀 I’m interested in ...Data Scientist
 - 🌱 I’m currently learning ...Python, SQL, ML, AI and ANN
 - 💞️ I’m looking to collaborate on ...Data Analysis
-- 📫 How to reach me ...linkedIn - www.linkedin.com/in/eryamansaini14
+- 📫 How to reach me ...linkedIn - www.linkedin.com/in/eryamansaini14 & kaggle - https://www.kaggle.com/yamansaini

 <!---
 yaman9675/yaman9675 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.